sancons20/calendar-card-pro/CONTRIBUTING.md

 > Note: This method is primarily intended for development and testing.
 For permanent language additions, please contribute directly to the repository via pull request.

-## General Contribution Guidelines

-### Code Style and Quality
+## Code Style and Quality Standards

+- Follow TypeScript best practices and maintain strict typing
+- Use the established module structure - place new code in the appropriate module
-- Follow the TypeScript style guide
+- Follow the existing patterns for similar functionality
-- Run `npm run lint` to check for errors
+- Document all public functions with JSDoc comments
-- Run `npm run format` to format code with Prettier
+- Run linting before submitting: `npm run lint --fix`
-- Ensure all tests pass before submitting a PR
+- Keep bundle size in mind - avoid large dependencies

-### Pull Request Process
+## Pull Request Process

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/my-new-feature`)
+1. Create a feature branch from your fork (`feature/my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to your branch (`git push origin feature/my-new-feature`)
-5. Create a new Pull Request
+2. Make your changes following our code style guidelines
+3. Ensure all linting passes (`npm run lint`)
+4. Build and test your changes (`npm run build`)
+5. Submit a PR against the `main` branch
+6. Respond to any feedback during code review

-### Bug Reports
+## Bug Reports

 When filing a bug report, please include: